dncnmcdougall/ModelReducer/readme.md

 This library does not directly depend on anything.
 For building and testing it depends on
 - Jasmine - for testing
-- Istanbul - for code coverage
+- nyc - for code coverage
 - eslint - for linting.
 - eslint-plugin-spellcheck - for spelling.
 - coveralls - for code coverage online report.
 This should not be necessary when